Emergence of Gaussian fields in noisy quantum chaotic dynamics: Proof of the main results

 where the supremum is taken over all compact subset $\mathcal{K}\Subset C^\infty(\R^d)$.

 Let $\boldsymbol{a} = (a_{k,\ell})_{k,\ell \in \N^2}$ be a sequence of positive real numbers depending on two parameters and consider the set

 It follows from the Arzela-Ascoli theorem that $\mathcal{K}(\boldsymbol{a})$ is a compact subset of $C^\infty(\R^d)$ for the topology of convergence of all derivatives over all compact sets.
-In view of \eqref{estim:xi}, we deduce from \eqref{eq:Cov1}, \eqref{eq:Cov1.0} and \eqref{eq:Cov1.1}, that
+In view of \eqref{estim:xi}, we deduce from \eqref{eq:Cov1}, \eqref{eq:Cov1.0} and \eqref{eq:Cov1.1}, that, for any $k,n\in \N$